FearMichael/clicktime/README.md

 ### Issues
 - Known bug that you can click faster than the state can be set, resulting in erroneous "correct" calculations

+### Fun Fact
+- Deployed on AWS for fun and exploring AWS possibilities for static hosting

 #### Happy Clicking!